najnesnaj/pinetime-zephyr/README.md

 originally a
 [PineTime](https://www.pine64.org/pinetime/) firmware toolkit based on [Zephyr Project](https://www.zephyrproject.org/) RTOS.

-now evolved into a framework which has the potential to support other watches.
+now evolved into a framework which has the potential to support other watches, cyclecomputers, wearables ...

 Included in this toolkit is a virtual watch, which you can run on your computer. (no real watch, devboard, debugprobe is needed!)